-"Are you or any member of your family ... sick now ... or have you been in the last six months?" the official asked in a bored voice.
+"Are you or any member of your family sick now or have you been sick in the last six months?" the official asked in a bored voice.
 "Is there any history of illness in your family, any insanity?"

-Startled, Sandro realized the man was speaking English.
-This was new; the last few times he had passed through immigration, the agents had all spoken Italian.
-It's the numbers, he realized suddenly, there are too many of us now to have Italian-speaking agents.
+Sandro suddenly realized the man was speaking English.
+He had expected an Italian-speaker.
+This was new.
+The last few times he had passed through immigration, the agents had all spoken Italian.
+It's the numbers, he realized, there are too many of us now to have Italian-speaking agents.

 His face turned white as he handed Vinny to Civita and stood at attention in front of the barred window.
 Even after nine years in Boston, he still didn't speak enough English to deal with l'immigrazione.

-"Alessandro DiSilva, mia moglie, Civita, e nostro figlio, Vincenzo .... tutti di Itri, vicino a Gaeta," Alessandro said nervously trying to guess the question the agent was asking, hoping he would be understood.

-He knew the most important thing was to speak up and look the man in the eye.
-Americans expected people to look them in the eye.
-Looking down, or worse, looking stupid or dull was dangerous.
+"Alessandro DiSilva, mia moglie, Civita, e nostro figlio, Vincenzo .... tutti di Itri, vicino a Gaeta," Alessandro said nervously trying to sound strong and confident.
+He knew the most important thing was to speak up and look the man directly in the eye.
+Americans expected this Looking down, or worse, looking stupid or dull was dangerous.
 The Americans rejected those who they thought were slow.
 He opened his mouth to try again.

 "I don't speak any frigging I-tie," the man interrupted angrily.
-"Don't you think you shouda learned some 'merican before coming to 'merica...?"
+"Don't you think you should learned some 'merican before coming to 'merica...?"

-Irritated, he raised a red flag by his window.
-A spike of fear went through Sandro's heart-was he rejecting them?
+Irritated, he raised a red flag by his window and stopped talking.
+Sandro stared at the flag as a spike of fear went through his heart-was the immigration agent rejecting them?
 Was this the purpose of the red flag?

 "ITRI, Itri, Italia," Alessandro repeated more loudly.
-Even if it didn't mean rejection, any amount of "special attention" was trouble.
+Even if the flag didn't mean rejection, any amount of "special attention" was trouble.

 He desperately kept trying to answer the question he thought the man was asking.

-"Un traduttore (a translator)," the man said grudgingly pointing at the flag.
+"Un traduttore (a translator)," the agent said grudgingly in terrible Italian pointing at the flag.
 Sandro suddenly realized the flag signaled the need for an interpreter.

-He nodded agreeably.
+He smiled and nodded agreeably.
 American innovation, he thought with respect.
 The Americans were always looking to do things cheaper and faster.
 The agent glared at him as they waited.
-Sandro stared back wide-eyed, terrified that the man saw something objectionable in his inability to speak English after being in the country for so long.
+Sandro stared back wide-eyed with a frozen expression of compliance on his face, terrified that the man saw something objectionable in his inability to speak English after being in the country for so long.

 A harried little man appeared at his side and immediately launched into the standard immigration questions.